bitrix24/b24restdocs/api-reference/crm/leads/custom-form/crm-lead-details-configuration-set.md

-# Set Parameters for Individual CRM Lead Detail Card Configuration
+# Set Parameters for the CRM Lead Detail Card `crm.lead.details.configuration.set`

 {% note warning "We are still updating this page" %}